-Part of the charm of Puglia, Southern Italy’s rising star, is its slow approach to everyday life.
-Centuries old farmland are hemmed by a superb sun-bleached sandy coast and travellers looking for a little more authenticity, are spurning Tuscany’s frenetic vibe for the peaceful nature of this region.
+Part of the charm of Puglia is its slow approach to everyday life.
+Southern Italy’s rising star has ancient farmland hemmed by a sun-bleached sandy coast and is where travellers come to escape the frenetic vibe of nearby Tuscany.

 So what does this beautiful region have to offer?
-Here are out top ten suggestions:
+Here are our top ten suggestions:

-In the spur of Italy, Gargano is replete with beautiful fishing villages, dark and ancient forests inland, fine sandy beaches but also rugged cliffs, secret caves and picturesque coves.
-A perfect hub for eco-tourism and relax.
+In the spur of Italy, Gargano is replete with beautiful fishing villages, dark and ancient forests inland, fine sandy beaches and hemmed by rugged cliffs, secret caves and picturesque coves.
+It is ideal as a hub for eco-tourism and to relax.

-The most popular and fashionable town in Gargano is the medieval village of Vieste, with its narrow streets and white houses, dominated by a stunning 13th century castle.
+The most popular and fashionable town in Gargano is the medieval village of Vieste.
+It’s a joy to saunter through its narrow streets, passing whitewashed houses all the while being overlooked by the stunning 13th-century castle.

-Among the most beautiful beaches we recommend Mattinata beach, especially the coastal area of Baia delle Zagare, with its famous stacks a few metres from the shore.
+The Mattinata beach along the coastal area of Baia delle Zagare is among its most beautiful beaches with its famous stacks a few metres from the shore.

-If you like fresh fish you have to try a dinner at trabucco, a traditional wooden fishing platform on the coast where you can watch the fishing process, help out if you want, and dine leaving you with a very memorable experience.
+If you like fresh fish you have to try a dinner at a trabucco, a traditional wooden fishing platform that protrudes out to sea from on the coast.
+You can watch the fishing process, help out if you want, enjoy a fish dinner leaving you with a very memorable experience.

 The southernmost area of Puglia is defined by stony olive groves that extend between dry-stone walls bordered with oleander.
 It has a strong identity with its own cuisine, traditions and music, influenced by its Greek past.

-Along with some of Italy’s best beaches such as Porto Cesareo with the Punta Prosciutto dunes, Pescoluse beach (also called Maldives of Salento) and Torre Lapillo beach there are some fascinating towns to explore such as Otranto, Specchia and Presicce (awarded as 3 of the most beautiful Italian villages).
+Along with some of Italy’s best beaches such as Porto Cesareo with the Punta Prosciutto dunes, Pescoluse beach (also called Maldives of Salento) and Torre Lapillo beach, there are some fascinating towns to explore such as Otranto, Specchia and Presicce (awarded as three of the most beautiful Italian villages).

 Get there in the summer for a chance to witness a sagra di paese (a village festival) where you can eat traditional street food while listening to traditional music such as pizzica or tarantella.

-The city of Ostuni is a beautiful maze-like white city on a hilltop just 8km from the Adriatic Sea packed with narrow streets you can spend ages getting lost in, climbing staircases and falling in love with the stunning views.
-Wandering through the old alleys of its historic center inside its ancient walls you can find traditional craftsmanship shops, cosy cafes and aperitivo spots, and lovely restaurants to experience a perfect Apulian dinner before a drink in one of the trendy bars where you can enjoy the lively Italian nightlife in a very international environment.
+The city of Ostuni is a beautiful maze-like white city on a hilltop just 8km from the Adriatic Sea.
+It is packed with narrow streets and alleys you can spend ages getting lost in, climbing staircases and falling in love with the stunning views.

-The port of Brindisi was recognised as a UNESCO heritage site for culture of Peace as it was always considered a safe harbour for travellers and a point of departure.
-The city today hosts the United Nations Logistics Base – the hub for peacekeeping operations.
+The safe harbour port of Brindisi is a UNESCO heritage site for the culture of Peace.
+The city hosts the United Nations Logistics Base – the hub for peacekeeping operations.

-For many years, the port has been a main stop of the Indian Mail from London to Bombay, and it hosted world-known names such as Virgil and Ghandi.
+For many years, the port was a stop point for the Indian Mail from London to Bombay, and it hosted the likes of Virgil and Gandhi.

 Its beautiful waterfront is packed with restaurants that serve local and fresh food.
-The old town has the charm of old-school traditional Italy that sometimes feels lost in the more touristic cities.
-People are friendly and welcoming and visitors like to call it “Brindeasy” for its slow and relaxed lifestyle.
+The old town nicknamed “Brindeasy” for its slow and relaxed lifestyle has an old-school traditional charm where people are friendly and welcoming.

-Bari, the capital of the region is buzzing and busy which has a lovely old town.
+Bari, the capital of the region, is buzzing and busy and has a lovely old town.
 Bari Vecchia (the old town of Bari) is a walled city built on a peninsula jutting into the sea.
-While walking down the narrow alleyways you will feel like being in someone’s living room.
-The streets here are places to socialise, and in the mornings women sit at tables making orecchiette (little ears), the typical Apulian pasta made by rolling the dough into thin logs, cutting off a chunk and shaping it by hand at an impressively rapid pace.
+It is so intimate that walking down the narrow alleyways feel like being in someone’s living room.
+The streets here are places to socialise, and each morning women sit at tables making orecchiette (little ears), the typical Apulian pasta made by rolling the dough into thin logs, cutting off a chunk and shaping it by hand at an impressively rapid pace.

 Polignano a Mare is one of Puglia’s most picturesque seaside towns, and one of the most important ancient settlements in Puglia.
 Spectacularly positioned on the Adriatic coast, it is built on the edge of a craggy ravine pockmarked with caves.